-3.1 Civil service appointments must be made in accordance with the requirements of the Constitutional Reform and Governance Act 2010.
+- General 3.1 Civil service appointments must be made in principle accordance with the requirements of the Constitutional Reform and Governance Act 2010.
 Ministerial involvement in such appointments is set out in the Civil Service Commission's Recruitment Principles.
 Public appointments should be made in accordance with the requirements of the law and, where appropriate, the Governance Code issued by the Cabinet Office.
-Ministers have a duty to ensure that influence over civil service and public appointments is not abused for partisan purposes.
+Ministers have a duty to ensure that influence over civil service and public appointments is not abused for partisan purposes. - Special advisers 3.2 With the exception of the Prime Minister, Cabinet Ministers may each appoint up to two special advisers.

-Special advisers

-- 3.2 With the exception of the Prime Minister, Cabinet Ministers may each appoint up to two special advisers.
 The Prime Minister may also authorise the appointment of special advisers for Ministers who regularly attend Cabinet.
 All appointments, including exceptions to this rule, require the prior written approval of the Prime Minister, and no commitments to make such appointments should be entered into in the absence of such approval.
-All special advisers will be appointed under terms and conditions set out in the Model Contract for Special Advisers and the Code of Conduct for Special Advisers. - 3.3 All special advisers must uphold their responsibility to the Government as a whole, not just to their appointing Minister.
+All special advisers will be appointed under terms and conditions set out in the Model Contract for Special Advisers.

+3.3 All special advisers must uphold their responsibility to the Government as a whole, not just to their appointing Minister.
 The responsibility for the management and conduct of special advisers, including discipline, rests with the Minister who made the appointment.
 Individual Ministers will be accountable to the Prime Minister, Parliament and the public for their actions and decisions in respect of their special advisers.
-It is, of course, also open to the Prime Minister to terminate employment by withdrawing her consent to an individual appointment. - 3.4 The Government will publish an annual statement to Parliament setting out the numbers, names and paybands of special advisers, the appointing Minister and the overall paybill.
+It is, of course, also open to the Prime Minister to terminate employment by withdrawing her consent to an individual appointment.

+3.4 The Government will publish an annual statement to Parliament setting out the numbers, names and paybands of special advisers, the appointing Minister and the overall paybill.
-Departmental Boards

-3.5 Secretaries of State should chair their departmental board.
+Departmental Boards 3.5 Secretaries of State should chair their departmental board.
 Boards should comprise other Ministers, senior officials, a Lead Non-Executive and non-executive board members, (largely drawn from the commercial private sector and appointed by the Secretary of State in accordance with Cabinet Office guidelines).
 The remit of the board should be performance and delivery, and to provide the strategic leadership of the department.
+3.6 Cabinet Ministers and Ministers of State may appoint Parliamentary Private Secretaries.
+All appointments require the prior written approval of the Prime Minister.
+The Chief Whip should also be consulted and no commitments to make such appointments should be entered into until such approval is received.